cameronmathis/DesignPatterns/README.md

 * [Contact](#contact)

 ## General info
 This is a project I did in order to practice implementing design patterns.
-In order to run and learn more about each individual algorithm, navigate to the appropriate algorithm folder.
+In order to run and learn more about each individual desgin pattern, navigate to the appropriate design pattern folder.

 ## Design patterns
 Implemented: